John Glendy: Jefferson's protégé, Baltimore

-On the occasion of a presbytery meeting in Washington D.C., Glendy was described as "an elegantly dressed man ... his complexion pale, and his eyes a piercing blue", who being short of stature stood to orate on a large pulpit bible.
+On the occasion of a presbytery meeting in Washington, D.C., Glendy was described as "an elegantly dressed man ... his complexion pale, and his eyes a piercing blue", who being short of stature stood to orate on a large pulpit bible.
 To those who objected he explained that he had "stood upon the Bible from his early years, almost from his cradle, that it was the basis of all his hopes".

 In 1822 Glendy was given the Doctor of Divinity degree by the University of Maryland.
 In 1832, John Brackenridge, D.D. became his associate pastor at Second Church and soon succeeded Glendy in the pastorate there, due to Glendy's declining health.

-Glendy died in Philadelphia at the home of his daughter on October 4, 1832.
+Glendy died in Philadelphia at the home of his daughter on 4 October 1832.
 His body was buried in Baltimore.
 Obituaries appeared in at least two newspapers in Ireland.
 The Belfast Commercial Chronicle reported:At Philadelphia, in October last, at an advanced age, the Rev. John Glendy.
 Doctor of divinity for upwards of twenty years minister of the congregation of Maghera Co Derry, and latterly of the city of Baltimore of the United States.
 In the unfortunate distraction of 1798, he was obliged to leave his native country.
 He was first settled in America as minister of Staunton, in Virginia, and afterwards removed to Baltimore.
-In the Country of his adoption, he was highly esteemed by all classes, and could number among his friends and admirers the late President Jefferson, with whom he became early acquainted and who, till the close of his life, uniformly treated him kindness and attention.
+In the Country of his adoption, he was highly esteemed by all classes, and could number among his friends and admirers the late President Jefferson, with whom he became early acquainted and who, till the close of his life, uniformly treated him with kindness and attention.
 He was for several years, one of the ministers appointed to preach before Congress.
 His remains were conveyed to Baltimore and attended to the grave a large number not only of the congregation with which he had been for upwards of 30 years usefully connected, but by a large concourse of the most respectable inhabitants of that city.